How to Create a Scheduling App: Cleveroad Experience

 After the UX phase and the approval of the application logic, the designers proceeded to the UI part, which implies the development of the entire visuals with all the states of the application.
 The main criteria in the development of the design were the presence of good typography, the exclusion of unnecessary graphics, and an emphasis on content.
 It not only affected the complexity of the graphics but also the color scheme of the application.
 As a result, a color palette was approved with the design team, as well as corresponding corporate style, and safe contrast criteria.

-Tech Stack of the CR Meeting
+Tech Stack of the Scheduling App

 It's time to talk about the technologies that helped us create a scheduling app.